St. Johns Justice & Municipal Courts

 If eligible, you may attend an approved Arizona defensive driving course on location or online.
 Check the eligibility requirements and find a defensive driving class.

-Upon completion of the defensive driving course, we will clear the ticketed moving violation.
+Upon completion of the defensive driving course, the ticketed moving violation will be properly dispositioned by the court.
 This means that you will not pay a sanction or appear in court, and no points will be assessed to your driving record.

 Please be aware that if you choose to attend a defensive driving course, only one violation on your ticket can be dismissed.
 You must take care of all other violations with the court.